 - Add ground flax and optional herbs.
 Stir to combine.

 - Incrementally add flour to form a nice firm workable dough.
 Tinned salmon can vary quite a bit in consistency and in liquid content, so working incrementally is important.
 You may need to use less/more flour to adjust consistency depending on your specific ingredients and prep methods.
 Overshoot?
 No worries!
-You can add a bit of water (or a touch of olive oil) if you find the mix a bit too dry when you are ready to roll.
+You can add a bit of water if you find the mix a bit too dry when you are ready to roll.

 - Roll, cut to shape, and place on a prepared baking sheet.